In Charisma on Command Charlie Houpert dives deep into charisma and explains how to become more charismatic.

 But, says the author, there is no secret formula you can replicate for conviction, you simply have to believe that you can do it and, even if you fail, it will be fine.
 That way, you can give it your best shot with full conviction.

-The example of energy is Will Smith.
+The example for high energy is Will Smith.

 The 12 Charismatic Convictions